No other word will do. For that’s what it was.

 he said to his friends.
 “I’m a lucky man.

 I’ve had ten years longer than I or anyone

 expected.
 Pure Gravy.
 And don’t forget it.”—Raymond Carver, “Gravy”

-“Gravy” was not published until after Raymond Carver’s death in August 1988.
+The plainspoken poem “Gravy” was not published until after Raymond Carver’s death in August 1988.
 It appeared in The New Yorker that month and it is on his tombstone in Ocean View Cemetery in Port Angeles, Washington, along with one other poem that is given the title, “Late Fragment.”
-Either Carver himself or his wife Tess Gallagher—who was also his literary executor—treated his tombstone as a final publication, which, at its plainest, a tombstone indeed is.
+Either Carver himself or his wife Tess Gallagher—who was also his literary executor—treated his tombstone as a final publication, which, at its plainest, every tombstone indeed is.